 The HESI entrance exam will include reading comprehension, vocabulary, and math.
-The HESI entrance exam is an enrollment requirement.
-If the student has already successfully completed the HESI exam, see Program Counselor.
-The HESI exam may be taken after the admissions and first semester enrollment steps are complete for either the PN or ADN program and the student has met with the Program Counselor.
-LTC program counselor will email the student when they are eligible to schedule the HESI.
+The student is eligible to take the HESI exam when the student has completed the application and admission requirements and met with the academic counselor.
+The academic counselor will email the student confirming eligibility to take the HESI and details regarding registration, fee, study materials, and scores.
 The student must present the email to the Testing Center at the time of their exam.
 The HESI score is valid for three years from the date of the exam and must be current through the priority enrollment period into the core courses of the program.
 There is a fee to take the HESI.
-Please see program page on the LTC website for further details.
+Please see the program page on the Lakeshore website for further details.